 The PABBB was … not so much ‘formed’ as coalesced sometime during 1970.
 Maybe the so-called formation occurred a year or two later, who cares?
 Picture (whether or not “if you will”) a bunch of counter-culture disaffected youths, poverty-stricken by design, sharing many similar inclinations (and, of course, dis-inclinations) hanging together.
 Seeing as how many counter-culture “heroes” were musicians, we aspired (and even if we weren’t exactly “aspiring”, perhaps it was sheer mimicry, which at the time we would have denied) and if not exactly earnest, went through the motions to, if not become, perhaps merely to emulate.
 That may be over-thinking it.
 Formation/coalescing of the PABBB did not involve much, if any, thinking.
 However, then, and was the case for much of my life, I and those with whom I associate, would rather entertain than be entertained.
 We’d rather “do” than be done to.
 (Granted, since retirement I’ve spent (and, yes, I know, will continue to spend) a lot of time being watched by “the tube.”
 So there’s less “doing” as I’ve aged, and more-and-seemingly-more “being subjected to”.)
 I digress …

 The acknowledged leader and main-honcho was Cliff Athey (who often was known as Carngorn Cadaver) and the usual suspects, or cast of characters, were myself (known as The Rabid-Transient), Kevin Justice (just plain “Slum”), John Russell (“Huzz”), Erik Meyer (often known as “Dildo”), Shawn Perry (usually just “Shawn”), and Gary Adney (we never did come up with an alias which stuck).
-Now that I reflect on it (whatever “it” is, or was), Shawn was sometimes known as George Gorph (from Gorph Gorge, Georgia) and it sometimes I was Sherman O’Shaugnessy.
+Now that I reflect on it (whatever “it” is, or was), Shawn was sometimes known as George Gorph (from Gorph Gorge, Georgia) and when Shawn was George G. I was Sherman O’Shaugnessy (Mr. Gorph’s side-kick).
 Like they say about “the hits” – in our case the aliases just kept on coming.

 In-and-out of this collective rotated, or perhaps just oozed, the less-than-regular participants who(m) usually were anyone unfortunate enough to be hangin’ with the regulars.
 My brother (Ricardo Cabeza), John V Fleming, Roy A Johnson, Jeff Timms, Gary’s friend Woods, and even Richard (“Dick” in those daze) Olson.
 There were no girls nor women dumb nor crazy enough to have either considered nor been considered.
 Too bad.
 We deafeningly could have used the occasional tug of “reining in”.